 Airolo is an app that provides virtual SIM cards, so you can access a local cell network without having to replace your actual SIM card and risk losing it.
 In most international locations now I can all the data I need for about $5/phone/week.

 For $15, all three of us can have full use of our phones for a weeklong trip, instead of $70 for one of us to be able to.
 Big difference!
 Will I be using Airalo for all our overseas trips from now on?
 Yes, I will.

 Pin it for later!

-Our visit to Iceland was sponsored by Iceland Naturally and our visit to the Blue Lagoon was complimentary.
-We did not agree to write a specific story about Iceland in exchange for the trip.
-Our opinions are always our own.
+Part of my visit to Iceland was sponsored by Iceland Naturally and our visit to the Blue Lagoon was complimentary.
+I did not agree to write a specific story about Iceland in exchange for the trip.
+My opinions are always my own.

 Hotel and restaurant photos provided by the businesses.
 Reykjavic photos via